COVID-19 Information for Patients

 Close contacts of persons with COVID-19 also are at elevated risk of exposure.
 For more on signs and symptoms, see this reference guide by the Center for Disease Control and Prevention (CDC).

 For everyone’s safety, our Visitor Policy has been updated.
-For now, visitors are not allowed with few exceptions.
-In these cases, only one person may join you at your visit.
+For now, only one person may join you at your visit.
 Any visitor who is coughing or showing other signs of illness will be asked to leave.

 Please visit NewYork-Presbyterian’s website for information about their Visitor Policy.